matentzn/upheno-strategy/upper_level.md

 ### Open Questions

 1. Will COB agree to adopt PATO:0000001 as its characteristic term (or declare equivalence)?
-2. What property should replace `has part` for the phenotypic effect → biological attribute link?
+1. What property should replace `has part` for the phenotypic effect → biological attribute link?
-3. How to handle edge cases where a phenotypic effect doesn't map cleanly to a single OBA attribute (e.g., complex multi-system phenotypes)?
-4. Should uPheno provide both a SubClassOf-based convenience hierarchy (for tools that only walk is-a) and a property-based clean hierarchy (for semantically aware systems)?
+1. Will COB agree to adopt UPHENO:0001001 (phenotype) as a top level term into COB core?

 ## References